YoloNomy/YoloNomy.github.io/_maths/maths.md

 ---
 layout: page
 title: Maths
-subtitle: Pure maths over there!
+subtitle: Maths and mathematical physics
 ---

 # A bit of logic